 Biography

-Leimgruber believes that training the next generation of conservation professionals is the most effective way to advance global biodiversity conservation.
-He and his team have spearheaded the SNZCBI's internationally renowned training program in conservation GIS, including graduate and undergraduate courses, workshops, and internship programs.
-In the last 20 years, this program has included 15 post-doctoral students, 10 graduate students, and >100 interns.
+Peter believes that training the next generation of conservation professionals is the most effective way to advance and sustain global biodiversity conservation.
+He and his research group have spearheaded internationally renowned training programs in applying spatial technologies for conservation of endangered species and ecosystems around the world.
+Peter also serves as an affiliate professor at Colorado State University, George Mason University, the Federal University of Paraná in Brazil, and University College London.
+He has mentored 15 post-doctoral students, 10 PhD students, 12 MSc students, and >100 interns.

 Research Interests